Main Library Hours

 Farber Level 1 and Farber Mezzanine, together referred to as the "Green Room," offer large study tables and spaces that foster conversation and collaborative work.

-Three additional group study rooms are available in the Farber and Goldfarb Libraries:
+Two additional group study rooms are available in the Farber Library:

 - The group study room on Farber Level 1 is equipped with an oversized LCD display with VGA laptop connector and a white board.
 It also has a DVD/blu-ray player and a VHS-equipped TV for small group media viewing.